-These are sometimes referred to as 'high temp' chimneys because they have the special characteristics to withstand the temperatures that can be created by burning Factory-built wood stoves. chimneys are tested as a system with all necessary components the for installation.
-The instructions provided with the chimney by its manufacturer are the only reliable source of installation guidelines.
-To be safe and effective, the chimney must be installed exactly in accordance with manufacturer's the instructions.
-Use only components intended for the brand and model of chimney you are using.
+These are sometimes referred to as 'high temp' chimneys because they have the special characteristics to withstand the temperatures that can be created by wood burning stoves.
+Factory-built chimneys are tested as a system with all the necessary components for installation.
+The instructions provided with the chimney bv manufacturer are the only reliable source of installation guidelines.
+To be safe and effective, the chimney must be installed exactly in accordance with the manufacturer's instructions.
+Use components intended for the brand and model of chimney you are using.
 Never substitute parts from other chimney brands or fabricate vour own components.
 The chimney must be a type suitable for solid fuel.